Monolithic multigrid for a reduced-quadrature discretization of poroelasticity: Introduction

 Despite the work mentioned above, applications of monolithic multigrid for the discretized systems of Biot's model are rare.
 In particular, given the scalable preconditioning results shown in \cite{adler2019robust} for the discretization from \cite{rodrigo2018new}, a natural question to ask is whether monolithic multigrid can compete with efficient block preconditioners.
 As discussed below, initial work for this paper focused on the extension of typical monolithic multigrid relaxation schemes, known as Braess-Sarazin \cite{BRAESS1997} and Vanka \cite{VANKA1986} relaxation, to the three-field discretization from \cite{rodrigo2018new}.
 While direct extensions of these methods lead to efficient preconditioners for some physical parameters, we found that they did not extend effectively to the limit of an incompressible material.
 Following \cite{Schoberl1998, Schoberl1999a, Schoberl1999b}, we recognize this as an inherent consequence of the fact that the bubble-enriched P1 space does not admit a local basis for the space of divergence-free functions and, as such, standard multigrid approaches for the elasticity block are not parameter-robust.
 To overcome this difficulty, we modify the discretization from \cite{rodrigo2018new} to make use of the reduced quadrature approach \cite{2013BoffiD_BrezziF_FortinM-aa, Schoberl1998, Schoberl1999a, Schoberl1999b}, which replaces exact integration of the divergence terms with that of an $L^2$ projection.
-Our first contribution in this work is to show that this change still results in a well-posed discretization, and does not lose accuracy in comparison to the discretization of \cite{rodrigo2018new}.
+Such a modification has been adopted for poroelasticity problems in~\cite{yi2017study} in order to handle locking issues when $\lambda \rightarrow \infty$.
+Here, we find that it also provides a ``solver-friendly'' discretization.
+One of our contributions in this work is to show that using the reduced-quadrature approach still results in a well-posed discretization, which is parameter-robust, and does not lose accuracy in comparison to the discretization of \cite{rodrigo2018new}.

 Having constructed the reduced quadrature discretization, the remainder of this paper focuses on the development and analysis of optimal monolithic multigrid preconditioners for it.
 In particular, we apply LFA \cite{MR1807961,wienands2004practical} to the components of the multigrid method in order to optimize parameters within the commonly used Braess-Sarazin and Vanka relaxation schemes.
 In recent years, LFA has been widely used for this purpose in many contexts; for systems of PDEs, such as we consider here, it has been applied to discretizations of the Stokes equations \cite{NLA2147, HMFEMStokes, MR2840198, MR3488076, MR3217219} and, in a more limited manner, to discretizations of poroelasticity \cite{NLA:NLA2074}.
 Numerical results confirm the accuracy of the LFA predictions.